 Here’s the general framework for figuring out what language to learn.
 Ask yourself these questions.

-- Decide how “cool” the language is.
-This is highly personal, but it’s this motivation that might keep you going!
+- How attracted to the language are you?
+This is highly personal, but it’s this motivation that might keep you going.

 People often wonder what the most “useful” languages to learn are.
 Obviously, the most useful languages would be the ones that best serve your purpose.